phac-nml/irida/CONTRIBUTING.md

 If you do not find a similar issue, please create a new issue with (at least) the following information:

-1. Where were you using IRIDA? (public IRIDA, private install, virtual machine, etc)
+1. Where were you using IRIDA? (public IRIDA, private install, etc)
 2. What were you doing when the issue happened?
 3. What did you expect to happen?
 4. What actually happened?